 Yes!
 Visit this AtariAge thread for a a large number of games that have been modified just for compatibility with the Atari Flashback Portable.
 There's also a wish list thread for those that haven't yet been addressed.

 Wouldn't it be better to just have a more compatible emulator?

-Maybe, but for those of us who waited 39 years for an official, affordable Atari VCS, this is still pretty cool.
+Maybe, but for those of us who waited 39 years for an official, affordable, portable Atari VCS, this is still pretty cool.
 If enough people buy it, maybe there will be updated versions in the future!
 There's a speculation thread for talking about new releases in this product line.